Mu Ko Surin National Park, Thailand: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A, B, C and O. Be careful to choose the necessary type.
-The vast majority of adapters on sale are simply plug changers and require your electronics to convert the voltage themselves.
-If yours can't do that they could burn up.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types A, B, C and O. Check that you find the correct type.
+Most adapters for sale now are simply plug changers and require your devices to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one should be appropriate for most countries.

 Make your flight more comfortable with an airplane phone mount